Financial-Times/ft-origami/docs/component-spec/modules.md

 Components *should* include tests which at least verify that the component can be built using [origami-build-tools](https://github.com/Financial-Times/origami-build-tools).
 Component authors *may* additionally test their component however they like, provided that all test related files *should* be in the `tests` directory, and that test related files *must* not be installable.
 The source files of the component *should* be in `src` (except the main JS and/or SASS file).
 The project *must* contain a `README.md` formatted in markdown.

 Component authors *may* include a `demos` folder to provide examples.
 Demos *must* be created using [origami-build-tools](https://github.com/Financial-Times/origami-build-tools), and *must* be compatible with the demo viewer in the Origami registry.
-Demos *must* include the minimum amount of content to show the component, and particularly should not include any headings, backgrounds, margins or other content that are not part of the component itself, unless absolutely essential to the ability to demonstrate the component.
+Demos *must* include only the minimum amount of content to show the component, and particularly should not include any headings, backgrounds, margins or other content that are not part of the component itself, unless absolutely essential to the ability to demonstrate the component.

+### Choosing demo content

+When choosing content for a demo, and deciding on the composition of a demo, component developers *must* craft realistic examples using real use cases.
+If it's necessary to make demos contrived in order to demonstrate the full range of features of the component, multiple demos *should* be created, so that at least one demo (which *should* be the default-expanded demo) shows a realistic use case.

 ### Continuous integration